What to Do if Your Dog Has Conjunctivitis? A Guide on Canine Pink Eye

 1. Keep the Eyes Clean

-Wipe your dog’s eyes with a damp, clean cloth to remove dirt, allergens, or discharge.
+Wipe any discharge from the eye with a damp, clean cloth to remove dirt, allergens, or discharge.
 Regularly cleaning their eyes, especially if they frequently go outside to play or exercise.

 1. Avoid Environmental Irritants